-Rottweilers and Pitt Bulls are not welcome
+1) Rottweilers and Pitt Bulls are not welcome, sorry

-No loose cats (cats are fine if they stay in your rig or on a leash) please.
+4) No loose kitties(cats are fine if they stay in your rig or on a leash) please.
 This is mostly for your pet(s)' safety!

 It's all flat.
 May be a bit tight getting in/out.
 Driver will need to be very mindful of my and neighbors' fences, but for smaller rigs it should be great.
 My property itself is not visible from the street as is behind another lot so access is via a shared easement similar to a long driveway.
 The easement might have once been "paved" as there are some potholes to avoid, however its mostly a light layer pea gravel once you turn off the street.
 Getting into my yard you will need to turn but my gate is very wide and I wouldn't say its a sharp turn.
 I have had a small box truck, a pickup hauling a small trailer and handful of other large service vehicles here without a problem.

 Walking distance to Tucson Hop Shop (pub with dog friendly patio) in the Metal Arts Village.
 Walking Distance to Mexican, breakfast and fast food.
-Minutes from Walmart, short drive to other shopping, Costco.
+Minutes from Walmart(groceries only), short drive to other shopping, Costco.
 Dedicated bicycle lane from my road to The Loop.
 Just a few minutes drive is the Tucson Botanical Gardens, although you could definitely walk there as well.
 I'm a bit out of the way of the freeway, however my central Tucson location is fairly convenient if you're checking out Mount Lemmon, University area, Downtown, Colossal Cave and Saguaro National Park-East.
 Feel free to leave your rig while you're out exploring on foot, bicycle, bus or rideshare.
 Tucson also has 2Go, a bicycle rental program, so you can likely walk to a rental bike or perhaps ask me for a lift there.